 Our input into these discussions and the implementation of the rules made by these international fisheries is very important as many Australian fisheries catch the same fish stocks managed by these bodies.
-We work closely with the two lead Australian departments, the Department of Agriculture and Water Resources and the Department of the Environment’s Australian Antarctic Division, providing technical and specialist advice.
+We work closely with the two lead Australian departments, the Department of Agriculture and the Department of the Environment’s Australian Antarctic Division, providing technical and specialist advice.

 The regional fisheries and marine management agreements, compliance agreements and treaties, some of which establish Regional Fisheries Management Organisations, that AFMA is connected with include:

 - Convention for the Conservation of Southern Bluefin Tuna

 - Convention on the Conservation and Management of High Seas Fishery Resources in the South Pacific Ocean

 - Convention on the Conservation of Antarctic Marine Living Resources

 - South Pacific Forum Fisheries Agency Convention

 - Areas adjacent to the French Southern and Antarctic Territories, Heard Island and the McDonald Islands

 - Regional Plan of Action to Promote Responsible Fishing Practices including Combating Illegal, Unreported and Unregulated Fishing in South East Asia

 - International Plan of Action to prevent, deter and eliminate illegal, unreported and unregulated fishing